Darren Criss: 2016–present: Continued success

 Criss took on the role of Hedwig in Hedwig and the Angry Inch from April 29, 2015, to July 19, 2015, at the Belasco Theater.
 He headlined the national tour in San Francisco and Los Angeles, from October 2 to November 27, 2016.

 In 2017, Criss reunited with Glee creator Ryan Murphy to portray serial killer Andrew Cunanan in the second season of Murphy's anthology series American Crime Story.
-His performance received acclaim from critics, and earned Criss a Primetime Emmy Award for Outstanding Lead Actor in a Limited Series or Movie.
-He also earned a Golden Globe Award for Best Performance by an Actor in a Limited Series or a Motion Picture Made for Television.
+His performance received widespread acclaim from critics, and earned Criss the Primetime Emmy Award for Outstanding Lead Actor in a Limited Series or Movie and the Golden Globe Award for Best Actor – Miniseries or Television Film.
 Criss formed the indie pop band Computer Games with his brother, Chuck Criss the same year.
 Their first album, Lost Boys Life EP features four songs written by the duo.
 The lead single "Every Single Night" debuted at number two on Billboard's Hot Singles Sales chart.
 In December 2017, Criss released a five-track solo EP titled Homework.
 The EP debuted atop the Billboard Heatseekers Chart and at number seven on Billboard's Independent Albums chart.

 On July 10, 2019, it was announced that Criss would be an actor, executive producer, and creator for Royalties, a new show on the streaming service Quibi.
-Criss is working with previous collaborators Matt and Nick Lang of Team StarKid, who are to co-write the series as well as executive produce.
-The show is scheduled to be released on June 1, 2020.
+Criss worked with previous collaborators Matt and Nick Lang of Team StarKid, who co-wrote the series as well as executive produce.
+The show was released on June 1, 2020.
 On September 6, 2019, it was announced that Criss would be an actor and executive producer for Hollywood, released on Netflix on May 1, 2020.
 In October 2021, Criss portrayed The Caretaker in Muppets Haunted Mansion.

+In March 2021, singer Brandy released the single "Starting Now", which Criss co-wrote.
+The song was featured in Disney Princess Remixed — An Ultimate Princess Celebration, a music special that will also feature other princesses, premiering August 2021 on the Disney Channel and Disney+.
 On October 8, 2021, Criss released his first Christmas-themed album through Decca Records.
 In December 2022, Criss went on a Christmas-themed tour across the U.S. with songs from the album.
 From April 14 to July 10, 2022, he performed in the Broadway revival of David Mamet's American Buffalo alongside Sam Rockwell and Laurence Fishburne.
+Criss has starred in the Broadway production of Maybe Happy Ending at the Belasco Theatre since November 2024 and plans to exit the show in August 2025 for two months; he is also a producer of the show.